Ocean Sound Catalogue

 The Inward Journey is a sequel to Third Eye and is the second movement of Two Journeys.
 This second journey is a very sustained, slow-moving, meditative and probing experience musically, as it is the actual journey (rather than a description) of leaving your world, the physical Earth plane and all things familiar.
 The journey is hypnotic and it might 'test' your patience, since some phrases don't resolve more immediately as we experience in our popular music culture (and much of Classical music).
 Nonetheless, there is an energy coming through which overrides the initial Patience Stage- waiting/trying to hear or feel something/settling our thoughts/letting go of where we are as we begin to transition, in order to move into 'being in the moment'.

 Written for Eight Strings and a Whistle, Third Eye and the Inward Journey (Two Journeys) represent separate but connected journeys towards self-awakening, awareness, enlightenment and greater spirituality.

-The composition begins with the flute playing a single, long F# (to me, one of the more mystical notes on the flute).
-The opening rapid solo which flows quickly from the first long note represents a brief ceremonial chant- a willingness to open and seek one’s inner truth to begin such an odyssey.
+Third Eye opens (begins, actually) with the flute playing a single, long high F# (one of the more mystical notes on the flute, to me).
+The opening rapid solo which flows quickly from that F# represents a brief ceremonial calling- a willingness to open and seek one’s inner truth to begin such an odyssey.

 The three instruments share similar energy- the viola and cello vibrating wood via bowed or plucked strings, the flute using life breath to vibrate a silver tube.